JoepKockelkorn/loaders-in-angular/README.md

 ## Goal

-This app was generated as a playground for a new blog post on https://joepkockelkorn.com.
+This app was generated as a playground for this blog post: https://joepkockelkorn.com/blog/loaders-in-angular-revisited.